sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-22-primer-chapter19.md

     * the C language doesn't support function overloading, so a C linkage directive can be specified for only one function in a set of overloaded functions

 ### Preprocessor Support for Linking to C
-To allow the same source file to be complied under either C or C++, the preprocessor defiens __cplusplus(two underscores) when we compile C++
+To allow the same source file to be complied under either C or C++, the preprocessor defines __cplusplus(two underscores) when we compile C++
 ```c++
 #ifdef __cplusplus
 extern "C"